Obsidian Essay] 🍁 Softening is a Form of Strength: A Thanksgiving from the ICU

 Hi All,

 • The great pie debates: apple vs. pumpkin vs. sweet potato topped with marshmallows.
+(I always sneaked bites of the pumpkin pie before it reached the table.)

 • The annual search for more gravy, sending someone on a last-minute grocery run minutes before dinner.

 • The endless catalogue of turkey recipes that everyone swore were “the best,” while I quietly admitted—mostly to myself—that I didn’t like turkey at all.
+I was there for the stuffing, always.

 But this year unfolded differently.
 I found myself in South Korea, back in my childhood home, navigating a family health emergency and spending more time in hospital corridors than anywhere else.